-With the final season of Game of Thrones just around the corner, Cheekytrip takes a look at some of the series' most iconic filming locations you can visit.
+As the final season of Game of Thrones approaches its conclusion, Cheekytrip takes a look at some of the series' most iconic filming locations you can visit.

 King's Landing, the capital of Westeros, is arguably the most iconic Game of Thrones location of them all.
 Cersei'swalk of atonement in the episode 'Mother's Mercy' was shot in The Stradun, the main street between Sponza Palace and the Cathedral.
 In what has been a bit of a double-edged sword for the city, concerns of over-tourism have arisen as the show's popularity has grown, but the crowds don't seem like slowing down anytime soon.
 See our deals to Dubrovnik.

 The unforgettable sight of The Dark Hedges has been immortalized by the HBO hit.
 The hedges appear most notably when Arya Stark is escaping King's Landing to head North to reunite with her brother Jon Snow.
 Areas around Belfast are home to much of filming locations in the series, including Dragonstone and lots of the land near Winterfell.
 Guided Game of Thrones tours can be purchased here.

 The Alcázar Palace in Seville is the setting for Royal Palace Of Dorne, the residence of Prince Oberyn aka The Viper, and the rest of House Martell.
 The beautiful Moorish palace has always been a major attraction for tourists and lovers of architecture, but the show's impact has exposed the palace to a whole new audience.
 The palace has a history with film and tv, it was also used on set in the 1962 film Lawrence of Arabia.
 Guided tours are €7 and can be purchased here.